rudra012/crudl-example-django/README.md

     (crudlexample) crudl-example-django $ python manage.py runserver
     ```

-6. Build the crudl admin file.
-Go to either /crudl-admin-rest/ or /crudl-admin-graphql/ and type:
+6. Open a new terminal window/tab and build the crudl admin file.
+Go to either /crudl-admin-rest/ and type:

     ```shell
     (crudlexample) crudl-admin-rest $ npm install
     (crudlexample) crudl-admin-rest $ npm run watchify
     ```

-Open your browser and go to either ``http://localhost:8000/crudl-rest/`` or ``http://localhost:8000/crudl-graphql/`` and login with the demo user (demo/demo).
+7. Open your browser and go to either ``http://localhost:8000/crudl-rest/`` and login with the demo user (demo/demo).

+GraphQL instead of REST: If you want to use the GraphQL interface instead of REST, you need to build the admin file (step 6) inside /crudl-admin-graphql/.
+Then, go to ``http://localhost:8000/crudl-graphql/`` and login with the demo user (demo/demo).

 ## CRUDL documentation
 There is currently no official CRUDL documentation available, but we tried to summarize the most important building blocks.
 You can read it [here](https://github.com/crudlio/crudl-example-django/blob/master/static/crudl-core/README.md).